What do I need to know about the Wayfair case and economic nexus?

 What is Economic Nexus?

 In this video, Diane Yetter breaks down the concept of economic nexus and discusses state implementation of economic nexus legislation.
-For the most recent list of states that have enacted economic nexus legislation, visit our Remote Seller Nexus Chart.
+For the most recent list of states that have enacted economic nexus legislation, visit our Remote Seller Nexus Chart or our Economic Nexus State Guide for a detailed chart of economic nexus rules.

 What is considered a transaction?